Kawashima Naniwa: Later life

 Although their plans had failed, Kawashima and the Prince Su continued to have a close relationship.
-In 1915, Prince Su had sent his fourteenth daughter, the eight-year old Xianyu to be fostered by Kawashima in Japan.
-Kawashima raised her as his own daughter gave her the Japanese name Kawashima Yoshiko.
+In 1915, Prince Su had sent his 35th child, the eight-year old Xianyu to be fostered by Kawashima in Japan.
+Kawashima raised Xianyu as his own and gave them the Japanese name Kawashima Yoshiko.
 Several other members of the Su family lived in the Kawashima household for periods of time and were educated in Japan.
 A daughter of the Prince's eldest son was adopted by Kawashima and given the name Renko.
 Kawashima also saw to the education of Babojab's orphaned children.

 When Prince Su Shanqi died in 1922, Kawashima took over the affairs of the Su family and its assets, apparently on the basis of the Prince's will.
 Some descendants of the Prince Su have accused Kawashima of using these powers for personal gain.

-In 1925, Kawashima's foster daughter Yoshiko shaved her hair and began wearing male clothes, declaring her intention to "cease being a woman."
+In 1925, Kawashima's foster daughter Yoshiko shaved their hair and began wearing male clothes, declaring their intention to "cease being a woman."
 Some biographers have ascribed Yoshiko's decision to alleged sexual abuse by Naniwa, though this interpretation is controversial.
 Kawashima Yoshiko later became famous as a spy for the Japanese Army in the 1930s.

+Kawashima died on 14 June 1949.